ali5ter/workshop-air-monitor/README.md

 The configuration for InfluxDB and Granfana is in [.env](server/.env).
 Change this accordingly before you run the start script.
 These parameters are also used by the [influx.py](client/env_monitor/influx.py) client code class.

-If you make changes to things after running the start script, just use the following Docker Compose commands to cycle InfluxDB and Grafana
+If you make changes to things after running the start script, just use the following Docker Compose commands to cycle InfluxDB and Grafana...

 ```bash
 docker compose down -v